Homonationalism

-Homonationalism is the selective acceptance of LGBTQ+ people in order to promote a nationalist ideology.
+Homonationalism is an academic term coined to describe the selective acceptance of LGBTQ+ people in order to promote a nationalist ideology.
 It describes a phenomenon in which some nations strategically show increased support for LGBTQ+ rights as a means of reinforcing racial, religious, and cultural hierarchies.
 The term explains how discourses of sexual inclusion and LGBTQ+ acceptance, particularly in Western contexts, are used to justify xenophobic, Islamophobic, or racist policies, often by portraying marginalized communities as inherently homophobic and Western nations as sexually progressive.